Meet Our Board of Trustees

 William P. Wall

 Mr. Wall joined the board of Lawrence General Hospital in 2017 and serves on the Finance Committee and as Chair of the Executive Compensation Committee.
-Mr. Wall is a managing director at Fidelity Investments responsible for special situations as part of the High Income and Alternatives investment team.
-Previously he was a managing member of OQ Partners, LLC, a private investment firm headquartered in Lexington, Massachusetts.
-He has more than 29 years of experience in the investment industry as an investor and attorney, and has participated in a wide variety of transactions in public and private markets and asset classes.
+Mr. Wall is a managing director at Fidelity Investments responsible for special situations as part of the High Income and Alternatives investment team headquarter.
+He has more than 29 years of experience in the investment industry as an investor and attorney and has participated in a wide variety of transactions in public and private markets and asset classes.